citp/privacy-policy-historical/s/st/sta/stamps.com.md

+Additional Information

+  * Links to Third Party Sites.
+Our site includes links to other Web sites whose privacy practices may differ from those of Stamps.com.
+If you submit personal information to any of those sites, your information is governed by their privacy policies.
+We encourage you to carefully read the privacy policy of any Web site you visit.
+  * Blogs.
+Our Web site offers publicly accessible blogs or community forums.
+You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
+To request removal of your personal information from our blog or community forum, contact us as set forth below.
+In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.
+  * Social Media Widgets.
+Our Web site includes Social Media Features, such as the Facebook Like button and Widgets, such as the Share this button or interactive mini-programs that run on our site.
+These features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the feature to function properly.
+Social Media Features and Widgets are either hosted by a third party or hosted directly on our site.
+Your interactions with these features are governed by the privacy policy of the company providing it.

 Changes to this Privacy Policy

       * Stamps.com may update this policy.
 If we decide to change our privacy policy, we will post those changes to this privacy policy Web site, the Stamps.com Web site, and other places we deem appropriate so our customers are always aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
-  * In the event Stamps.com materially changes the way it collects or uses personally identifiable information, we will notify users via email or by posting a notice on our Web site for 30 days.
+      * In the event Stamps.com materially changes the way it collects or uses personally identifiable information, we will notify users via email or by posting a notice on our Web site for 30 days prior to the change becoming effective.

-Access
+Access and Data Retention

       * You may review the personal information the Stamps.com has collected from you by reviewing your account information in the Stamps.com software.
 Stamps.com will correct or delete any inaccurate information upon your request.
 In addition, you may access your account information through the email links provided in promotional emails sent to you by Stamps.com or in your welcome email.
+      * We will retain your personal information for as long as your account is active or as needed to provide you services.
+We will also retain and use your information as necessary to comply with our legal or regulatory obligations, resolve disputes, and enforce our agreements.

 Questions and Suggestions

       * If you have questions or suggestions, please contact us at:

 Stamps.com Inc.
 Customer Care – Privacy Policy Issues